September 4, 2020

 Stigma and treatment

-Numerous personal and social barriers can impact an individual’s ability to access treatment options for AOD use disorders.
-However, research has demonstrated, particularly in relation to access and efficacy of treatment services, that social barriers are much more pronounced for women.
+For any individual, a number of personal and social barriers can impact their ability to access treatment.
+However, research suggests that in accessing treatment, social barriers are much more pronounced for women than for men.1

 Why is it different for women?